lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

    Chroma Key node

-The :guilabel:`Chroma Key` node determines if a pixel is foreground or background (and thereby should be transparent) based on its chroma values.
+The *Chroma Key* node determines if a pixel is foreground or background (and thereby should be transparent) based on its chroma values.
 This is useful for compositing images that have been shot in front of a green or blue screen.

-There is one input to this node, the :guilabel:`Image` that is to be keyed.
+There is one input to this node, the *Image* that is to be keyed.

 Control this node using: